3 Tips on Food Packaging Illustration

 Tip 1: Make people eat with their eyes.

 Our many years of consumer research have proven that consumers eat with their eyes and then buy.
-When looking at a package for their typical 3 seconds, a consumer will first gravitate towards imagery, then move onto brand.
+Consumer typically give 3 seconds to a package before moving on.
+In those three seconds, a consumer will first gravitate towards food illustration or photography, then move onto brand.
 Next they go to the secondary typographic details (or a neon call-out, if that’s included).
 Often, they might not even make it past that initial look if the totality of the artwork isn’t bold enough to catch their eye.

 Food photography increases appetite appeal, communicates contents, and inspires usage.
 Why would you elect to go with anything else?